-Query the number of elements in a mesh owned by the local PET.
+Query the number of elements in a mesh on the local PET.
 The arguments are:

-19.3.7 ESMC MeshGetLocalNodeCount - Get the number of nodes in a Mesh owned by the current PET mesh The mesh nodeCount The number of nodes on this PET.
+19.3.8 ESMC_MeshGetLocalNodeCount - Get the number of nodes in a Mesh on the current PET nodeCount The number of nodes on this PET.

-Query the number of nodes in a mesh owned by the local PET.
+Query the number of nodes in a mesh on the local PET.
 The arguments are: